Suzanne Levy, Ph.D.

-Dr. Suzanne Levy is a licensed clinical psychologist and training director of the ABFT Training Program at Drexel University’s College of Nursing and Health Professions.
-Previously, she was the training director and a clinical child psychologist at the Center for Family Intervention Science at The Children’s Hospital of Philadelphia.
-Dr. Levy is a co-developer of Attachment-Based Family Therapy (ABFT).
-ABFT is the only manualized, empirically informed and supported, family therapy model specifically designed to target family and individual processes associated with adolescent suicide and/or depression.
+Dr. Suzanne Levy is an internationally renowned licensed clinical psychologist and Co-Developer of ABFT.
+She is the Co-Owner of ABFT International Training Institute which was established in 2023.
+ABFT is a manualized, empirically informed and supported, family therapy model specifically designed to target family and individual processes associated with adolescent suicide and/or depression.
 Since 2007, Dr. Levy has been conducting ABFT training workshops and supervision for therapists nationally and internationally.
-She also over sees ABFT treatment in Drexel’s Center for Family Intervention Science’s clinical trials.
 She has presented regionally, nationally, and internationally on ABFT, emotion coaching, child and adolescent therapies, resilience, adolescent depression, adolescent development, and adolescent substance use.
-Dr. Levy has presented at 100’s of workshops, conferences, and invited lectures, as well as in college classrooms.
 Along with her colleagues, Drs.
-Guy and Gary Diamond, Dr. Levy has written the ABFT manual, “Attachment-Based Family Therapy for Depressed Adolescents” published by the American Psychological Association.
+Guy and Gary Diamond, Dr. Levy has written the first book on ABFT, Attachment-Based Family Therapy for Depressed Adolescents published by the American Psychological Association.

 High rates of adolescent depression and suicide present as a major international public health problem.
 Suicidal adolescents are often a daunting population for clinicians to work with given their high-risk.
 Of the few effective treatments for this population, many are often multi-modal involving individual and group therapy, medication, etc. An empirically supported family therapy for adolescents struggling with depression and suicide that requires only weekly sessions and which can be conducted on an outpatient, home-based, or inpatient basis is Attachment-Based Family Therapy (ABFT).
 ABFT emerges from interpersonal theories suggesting adolescent depression and suicide can be precipitated, exacerbated, or buffered against by the quality of interpersonal family relationships.
 It is a trust-based, emotion-focused psychotherapy model aiming to repair interpersonal ruptures and rebuild an emotionally protective, secure-based, parent-child relationship.
 The therapy is trauma-focused while also being brief and structured.
 Treatment is characterized by five treatment tasks: a) reframing the therapy to focus on interpersonal development, b) building alliance with the adolescent, c) building alliance with the parents, d) facilitation conversations to resolve attachment ruptures and e) promoting autonomy in the adolescent.